 Upstairs Art Wall

 Each month we select a different artist to feature in our event hall and coordinate with the artist to host a First Friday event, workshop, or artist’s talk.
-For more information check out our art wall proposal page and contact firstname.lastname@example.org with any questions.
+To be considered please contact firstname.lastname@example.org.

 TEACH A WORKSHOP!